Dhiraj100892/Path-Planning/Cpp/README.md

 Goal position = ' . '

-For the above input, the maze was genreated (thanks to hacker.com)
+For the above input, the maze was genereated (thanks to hacker.com)

 Result